fscek/moj-zet-app-guide/docs/index.md

 ### Custom NFC tags

 > **📝 Note:**
-If buying a ticket using an NFC tag, just remember to tap the *Or read NFC mark* button in the bottom right.
+If buying a ticket using an NFC tag, just remember to tap the *"Or read NFC mark"* button in the bottom right.

 *This video shows how the app recognises custom NFC tags.*
 <div style="position: relative; padding-bottom: 60%; height: 0; overflow: hidden;">